 Cost of Living in Turkey

 Are you considering moving to Turkey?
 Or are you planning to stay for a month or more working as a digital nomad?
-Then you might be wondering whether Turkey is expensive to live in.
+Then you might be wondering whether the monthly cost of Turkey is expensive to live in.

 The short answer is no. The typical cost of an apartment is around $530 USD per month.
-On top of this, you have internet costs which are around $11 USD per month.
+On top of this, you have utilities such as internet costs which are around $11 USD per month.

 After that, the cost of living comes to around $350 per month on average, if you cook meals yourself and take public transport.